dollodart/pymetrics/readme.md

 asked, one can also ask about other statistics (like the standard deviation), and of course what the shape of the distribution is.

+Finally, there may be a desire to compute pairwise comparisons between objects which are not in the same subtree (other than trivially the subtree of the module root).
+Example questions of interest are

+- how distinct are the variable names (average length of longest common subsequence between each pair divided by average name length)?

+Generally this requires memory of all nodes without structure, except grouped by their class since most comparisons will be intraclass.
+This is done by making a dictionary with keys of node type and a list of nodes belonging to that type.

 # References

 Blog post by Viktor Tóth "Entropy of abstract syntax trees", which is